 - (a) THE CONTEST.
 Lincoln-Douglas debate provides excellent training for development of skills in argumentation, persuasion, research and audience analysis. - (1) Purpose.
 Lincoln-Douglas debate is an oral one-on-one argumentation in which debaters attempt to convince the judge of the acceptability of their side of a proposition with a communicative style of delivery.
-One debater shall argue the affirmative side of

-- the resolution, and one debater shall argue the negative side of the resolution in a given round. - (2) Format.
+One debater shall argue the affirmative side of the resolution, and one debater shall argue the negative side of the resolution in a given round. - (2) Format.
 Round robin or multiple preliminary rounds leading to an elimination bracket.
 Each round is approximately 40 minutes.
 One debater shall argue the affirmative side of the value resolution, and one debater shall argue the negative side of the value resolution in a given round.
 Each debater will argue both sides of the resolution within the tournament format.

-- Representation.
+- (1) Representation.
 The debates shall be conducted in one division in each conference.
-In all conferences, a school may enter three individuals in its district meet. - (2) Eligibility.
+In all conferences, a school may enter three individuals in its district meet.
+In districts where fewer than a total of eight debaters are competing, each school with a full entry may enter a fourth debater. - (2) Eligibility.
 The student may not enter more than two speech events; and when entered in Lincoln-Douglas, the second speech event may not be Cross-Examination team debate, prose or poetry.
-See Section 1000. - (3) Substitutions.
+Refer to Section 1000. - (3) Substitutions.
 During the district meet, substitutions shall not be allowed after a given tournament has begun.
 Substitutions shall not be allowed after the district meet. - (4) Failure to Compete at District.
 Disqualification from the Lincoln-Douglas Debate Contest for the current academic year may result if an academic coach fails to notify the district contest director, in a timely manner prior to the meet, that a debater will not compete and such may be grounds for suspension from Lincoln-Douglas debate for the following year. - (5) Alternates.
 When a debater who qualified for the next higher meet cannot participate in the next higher meet, the alternate should be notified.
-A coach or designee who fails to notify the regional and/or state contest directors that a student will not compete is in violation of the Academic Contest Ethics Code and the school shall be disqualified from Lincoln-Douglas debate for the current academic competition, and such violations may be grounds for suspension from Lincoln-Douglas debate for the following year. - (c) THE LINCOLN-DOUGLAS DEBATE RESO-LUTION.
+A coach or designee who fails to notify the regional and/or state contest directors that a student will not compete is in violation of the Academic Contest Ethics Code and the school shall be disqualified from Lincoln-Douglas debate for the current academic competition, and such violations may be grounds for suspension from Lincoln-Douglas debate for the following year. - (c) THE LINCOLN-DOUGLAS DEBATE RESOLU-TION.
 Two topics for debate, one for fall and one for spring, provided by the UIL office, shall be posted during the course of the school year on the UIL website.